monikastrah/431-2020/quizzes/quiz1/quiz1.md

 - Quiz 1 will be made available to you at 5 PM Eastern time on Friday 2020-10-02.
 It is due at Noon on 2020-10-07.
     - You will definitely need to be able to do some coding in R to complete the Quiz.
 There are also questions that involve interpreting R output, and some questions where R is not relevant at all.
     - The Quiz is meant to take 4 hours, and I have given you 115 hours to do it.
-Some people will choose to take much, much longer than 4 hours.
+Some people will choose to take much, much longer.

 ### The Five Key Sources of Material